 Fortunately, the use of this fluorescein dye was discontinued in 1966, when mounting concerns forced the responsible committee to find an alternative dye option that would cause less controversy.
 But what about the dye that is currently used?
 Does it stand up to in-depth scrutiny?
 Shouldn’t the public have a right to know what it is made of?

+I began investigating these questions for a research paper in Dr. Daniel Macfarlane’s senior environmental studies seminar at Western Michigan University.
 Here’s what we do know.
 The current dye is a vegetable-based powdered dye, orange in color until it is mixed into the water.
 It is a forty to sixty pound mixture that keeps the river green for about five to six hours.
 It has to be approved by the Environmental Protection Agency and fulfill NSF standard 60 requirements, allowing it to be added to potable drinking water without negative effects to human or biome.
 While the move to a vegetable-based dye is undoubtedly a good thing for the ecosystem of the Chicago River, it forces us to ask if the addition of any chemical to a river simply for celebration is something we want to promote as environmental stewards?

 Chicago is reluctant to reveal the exact dye they use, saying their celebration would cease to “be on television anymore” because other towns would do the same thing.
 However, many other communities (see below) are already dying their rivers too, so this excuse goes out the window.